© Queensland Government

 - Nymphs at densities below 30 insects per m2 move very little and don't form bands.

 - Spraying in the late afternoon is most effective, as nymphs tend to spread out during the day.
-Strong winds may cause nymphs to shelter in cracks in ground or behind windbreaks.
+Strong winds may cause nymphs to shelter in cracks in the ground or behind windbreaks.

 - Dense, high pasture or crops should not be sprayed in still conditions, as wind turbulence is needed for spray to penetrate foliage.